Maine Eye Center

 - Attention to detail and accuracy in a fast pace, multi-tasking environment is essential.

 Minimum of one year of administrative experience.
 Clear and concise verbal and written communication skills are required.
 Good judgment, initiative, and problem-solving skills are necessary.
 Attention to detail and accuracy in a fast-paced, multi-tasking environment is essential.

 High school diploma or equivalent is required.

 Must possess excellent organizational and time management skills in order to handle multiple and sometimes conflicting tasks.
-Must be able to work with minimal supervision regarding time management and have the ability to consistently make sound, ethical decisions in emergency situations.
+Must be able to work with minimal supervision regarding time management and can consistently make sound, ethical decisions in emergency situations.
 Demonstrated ability to make accurate assessments while establishing and maintaining effective working relationships within the organization.